Ongoing artistic Doctor of Art project in Aalto University, Finland. Will be published 2021. http://www.everydayanomalies.com

-Piiloleikki Oy / Hide&Seek Ltd. is a company founded by Oona Tikkaoja in 2017.
+Piiloleikki a project started by Oona Tikkaoja in 2011.
 It produces a continuously growing art piece: local art-paths, which are made of sculptural marks made by different participants and combined to a network via a digital map.
-The marks can be casted in bronze, 3D printed or they can be…
+The marks can be casted in bronze, 3D printed or they can be immaterial stories, which will be…

 An art game for (work) communities.
 The concept was developed as a part of IRM-Tool EU project in 2019.
 The game encourages its participants to make small tasks which boosts positive social relationships and creative atmosphere in the workplace.
 Below longer description in Finnish: Yhteispeli, konseptin esittely Yhteispeli on taidepeli, joka tukee yhteisöllisyyttä ja verkostoitumista, tuo…